openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

         machine.openshift.io/cluster-api-machineset: static-machineset-worker
     spec:
       lifecycleHooks:
-        preCreate:
+        preProvision:
           - name: ipamController
             owner: network-admin
 ~~~

 2. OpenShift administrator or machine autoscaler scales `n` machines
-3. Controller watches machine resources created with the a `preCreate` lifecycle hook which matches
+3. Controller watches machine resources created with the a `preProvision` lifecycle hook which matches
 the expected name/owner.
-4. Controller updates machine providerSpec with IP configuration
+4. Controller updates machine providerSpec with network device configuration
 5. Controller sets `preTerminate` lifecycle hook
-6. Controller removes `preCreate` lifecycle hook
+6. Controller removes `preProvision` lifecycle hook

 On scale down, the controller will recognize a machine is being deleted and check for a `preTerminate`
 lifecycle hook.
-If the hook exists, the controller will retrieve the IP address of the node from
+If the hook exists, the controller will retrieve the IP address of the machine and
-nmstate and release the IP.
+release the IP.
 It is recommended that if releasing a lease fails that the controller
 retries some number of times before giving up.
 However, upon giving up, the controller should remove
 the `preTerminate` regardless of if the IP address was successfully released to prevent blocking
 the machine's deletion.